 When deciding how much liability insurance to get, you typically choose from:

-- your state required minimum to drive legally
+- your state’s minimum coverage to drive legally

 You may also opt for “full coverage,” which means you have liability plus comprehensive and collision added to your policy.

 Don’t skimp on liability when deciding how much car insurance you need.
 Buying as much liability insurance as you can afford is essential because low liability limits put your savings and assets at risk should you cause an accident.
 The average new car costs more than $35,000 and cars being built today cost much more to fix than vehicles from a decade or two ago.